remomueller/documentation/macosx/130-install-rvm.md

 Type `rvm requirements`, may require `rvmsudo rvm requirements`

+RVM may also require `rvm group add rvm $USER` in order to set proper user permissions

 Make sure you have the latest version of XCode installed.
 See [100 - Prerequisites](https://github.com/remomueller/documentation/tree/master/macosx/100-prerequisites.md) for XCode installation instructions.